Expansion-Driven Self-Magnetization of High-Energy-Density Plasmas

+If $\Gamma$ is significantly larger than one, we expect development of electron Weibel instability.
+For a limited set of simulations with different materials (Al, C), laser wavelengths (0.532 and 1.064 $\mu \rm m$), and laser intensities ($10^{13}$-$10^{14} \, \rm W/cm^2$), Eq.~\ref{eq:gamma_weibel} correctly predicts the simulation outcome.
+We therefore can estimate the emergence of the Weibel instability based on a simple argument formulated with the $\Gamma$ parameter for the experimental regime of interest.
+Notably, $\Gamma \propto \lambda^{11/3}$, which suggests relative suppression of Weibel instability for 3$\omega$ beams ($\lambda=351$ nm) typically used in the ICF experiments at OMEGA and NIF.
+Still, for laser intensities $I\geq 8\cdot 10^{14}\, \rm W/cm^2$, $\Gamma \geq 1$ for Au and C, predicting an onset of Weibel process in ICF conditions.

-It is instructive to compare our results to findings of other works on the topic of expanding plasma magnetization.
-Refs.~\cite{Schoeffler2020,Zhao2024} concluded that the parameter controlling the transition from Weibel to Biermann or from Weibel to no Weibel is the Knudsen number, $\lambda_{e,\rm mfp}/L_T$.
+It is instructive to compare our results with other studies on expanding plasma magnetization.
+Refs.~\cite{Schoeffler2020,Zhao2024} concluded that the parameter controlling the transition from Weibel to Biermann or from Weibel to no-Weibel is the Knudsen number, $\lambda_{e,\rm mfp}/L_T$.
 We calculate this parameter to be $\sim 0.3$ in our primary simulations, which was found sufficient to develop Weibel in Ref.~\cite{Zhao2024}.
-The difference in polarization of the self-generated magnetic fields between our study and Refs.~\cite{Schoeffler2020,Zhao2024} may be explained by the different geometry of plasma profiles used in the simulations.
-Both of these studies used bell-shaped density and temperature distributions as the initial conditions, with both density and temperature peaking at the same location.
-This situation is relevant to the locations around the laser focal spot, where both density and temperature fall off to background plasma values, leading to the ``cold'' direction being perpendicular to the local temperature gradients.
-In our case, however, the self-consistent plasma ablation produces a different profile: while our density profiles are similar to ones in Refs.~\cite{Schoeffler2020,Zhao2024}, our simulations develop a temperature gradient directed outwards within a very localized location, and have a uniform temperature distribution in the expanding plasmas, see Figs.~\ref{fig:fig1}a and \ref{fig:fig4}b.
-Such distributions are more akin to the laser ablation problem we tackled with PSC and FLASH codes here and discussed for lower intensities in Refs.~\cite{Totorica2024,Lezhnin2024}.
-Moreover, if we consider the location of the largest density gradients in our work and in Refs.~\cite{Schoeffler2020,Zhao2024}, we see that our densities are much larger there.
-Therefore, gradient-driven Weibel is collisionally suppressed in our simulations.
-To summarize, Refs.~\cite{Schoeffler2020,Zhao2024} and the present work considered different plasma profiles, which potentially arise at different locations within laser-heated plasmas, so there is no contradiction per se.
+The difference in polarization of the self-generated magnetic fields between our study and Refs.~\cite{Schoeffler2020,Zhao2024} is due to the different geometry and plasma profiles used in their simulations.